j-yarbrough/j-yarbrough.github.io/readme.md

 - H1: Allows for the H1 of the page to be separate from the title of the page.
     - If H1 is in front matter, it will be used as the H1 text.
     - If no H1, then the title value will be used.
 - noBreadcrumbs: true will exclude breadcrumbs from the page.
+Note breadcrumbs are not currently available in the base template, but this variable still exists in front matter since it may be brought back.

 ## .webc components